Hana Sofia Lopes: International Theater presence

-Between 2020 and 2024 Hana Sofia established herself as a versatile and prominent actress on the European stage, performing in a dozen productions at prestigious venues such as the Grand Théâtre de la Ville de Luxembourg, the Théâtre des Célestins in Lyon and the São João National Theatre Porto.
+Between 2020 and 2024, Lopez became more of an actress on the European stage rather than at a national level, performing in twelve productions at many venues such as the Grand Théâtre de la Ville de Luxembourg, the Théâtre des Célestins in Lyon and the São João National Theatre Porto.
 Notably, she performed in Medea by Euripides (in English) and Hedda Gabler by Ibsen (in French), directed by Marja-Leena Junker.

 In 2020 she was cast by French theatre director Michel Didym to play the leading role of Hanele in his production Habiter le temps alongside Irène Jacob and Jérôme Kircher.
 The production toured France, Switzerland and Belgium between 2020 and 2022.

-In 2023, Luxembourgish director Frank Hoffmann, also the artistic director of the Recklinghausen Theatre Festival, created a tailor-made role for her in his adaptation of The Iceman Cometh by Eugene O’Neill at the Théâtre National du Luxembourg.
+In 2023, Luxembourgish director Frank Hoffmann, also the artistic director of the Recklinghausen Theatre Festival, created a role for her in his adaptation of The Iceman Cometh by Eugene O'Neill at the Théâtre National du Luxembourg.
 The production was a resounding success with audiences and will be revived twice between the 2023 and 2025 seasons.

-World-premiere at the Toronto International Film Festival (TIFF 2023) and Netflix Presence
+World-premiere at the Toronto International Film Festival (TIFF 2023) and Netflix presence

 Her latest feature film, Kanaval, directed by Canadian-Haitian filmmaker Henri Pardo, marks her rising international presence.
 Selected at the Toronto International Film Festival in the Centrepiece program, in September 2023, the film won the Amplified Voices Award and received an Honorable Mention for Best Canadian Film, along with four nominations at the Canadian Screen Awards.
 The film was named to TIFF's annual Canada's Top Ten list for 2023.

 In October 2024 Hana Sofia Lopes was a member of the international jury at the CinEast Film Festival, alongside Smoke Sauna Sisterhood director Anna Hints.
 The jury was chaired by the German-Romanian Oscar nominated director Alexander Nanau.
 The jury awarded the Grand Prix to the Lithuanian film Toxic, directed by Saulė Bliuvaitė, recognizing its poignant portrayal of adolescent challenges and the strength of its performances.

-Hana Sofia plays the role of Maria in the second season of Capitani, streaming globally on Netflix.
+Lopes plays the role of Maria in the second season of Capitani, streaming globally on Netflix.